China Western Development: Strategy

 The main components of the strategy include the development of infrastructure (transport, hydropower plants, energy, and telecommunications), enticement of foreign investment, increased efforts on ecological protection (such as reforestation), promotion of education, and retention of talent flowing to richer provinces.
-As of 2006, a total of 1 trillion yuan has been spent building infrastructure in western China.

 Transportation

-The western development bureau affiliated to the state council released a list of 10 major projects to launch in 2008, with a combined budget of 436 billion yuan (64.12 billion U.S. dollars).
+The western development bureau affiliated to the State Council released a list of 10 major projects to launch in 2008, with a combined budget of 436 billion yuan (64.12 billion U.S. dollars).

 These projects included new railway lines connecting Guiyang and Guangzhou, Lanzhou and Chongqing, Kashgar and Hotan in Xinjiang; highways between Wanyuan and Dazhou in Sichuan Province, Shuikou and Duyun in Guizhou Province; airport expansion projects in Chengdu, Chongqing and Xi’an.

 They also include the building of hydropower stations, coal mines, gas and oil transmission tube lines as well as public utilities projects in western regions.

-By the end of 2007, China has started 92 key construction projects in western regions, with a total investment of more than 1.3 trillion yuan.
-The world-known Qinghai-Tibet railway project set a milestone in Tibet's local development.
-It connected Tibet with central part of China.
-Tibet is no longer an isolated area that can not reached by railway.
+The Qinghai-Tibet railway project set a milestone in Tibet's local development, connecting Tibet with central China.
+Prior to its completion, Tibet could not be reached by railway.